This section describes the OpenJDK repository terminology and

 [ui] username = <openjdk_username>

 openjdk_username is a plain lowercase, alphanumeric token (not an e-mail address) with twelve characters or less.
 The first character should be alphabetic.
 This username will be publicly visible in all Mercurial changeset logs.
 It will be used to verify that the changeset author is at least an Author for the Project and that the person pushing the changeset is at least a Committer.
 It is recommended that the openjdk_username be somehow related to the Author's full name, such as the first character of the Author's first name followed by the Author's last name.
 Refer to the Becoming an Author section of the Project page for additional information.

 After installing and configuring Mercurial, validate the configuration using the following steps.

 - Verify that Mercurial is version 2.6.3 (or newer).

-$ hg version Mercurial Distributed SCM (version 0.9.4) Copyright (C) 2005-2007 Matt Mackall <firstname.lastname@example.org> and others This is free software; see the source for copying conditions.
+$ hg version Mercurial Distributed SCM (version 2.9) (see http://mercurial.selenic.com for more information) Copyright (C) 2005-2014 Matt Mackall and others This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 - Verify that the list of enabled extensions includes fetch and

 $ hg help full output